Mahad-Zubair/Simple-Movie-App-using-SQL/README.md

 # Movie App

 Welcome to the Movie App, a web application built using Oracle APEX that allows users to explore, search, and manage movie data effortlessly.
-This app provides insightful visualizations and interactive features to enhance the movie-watching experience.
+This app provides insightful visualizations and interactive features to enhance the movie experience.

 ## Table of Contents